 Know Your Audience

-The first tip is to know your audience.
+When blogging, the first tip is to know your audience.
 Specifying your target audience can sometimes be tricky because there might be many audiences to consider however, it’s not as difficult as you think.

 A little industry and competitor research can go a long ways and there are various tools available for you to use such as : KeywordTool.io, a free tool that you can use to see what are some of the most popular keywords searched by users in your industry.
 Quora is a great place to see what are the questions that people in your industry are asking.
 Twitter advanced search: type your keyword and select the filter “questions” and it will show you all the questions that folks in your industry are asking.
 In this case, creating buyer personas will be incredibly beneficial to you in the long run.
 Buyers personas are all about data like demographics (age, location, gender), psychographics (lifestyles, personalities, interests, value) etc. What will resonate with your audience?